nickdekruijk/pages/README.md

 `composer require --dev nickdekruijk/pages`

+Depending on your project you may need some or all of these packages too (remove what you don't need):

+`composer require nickdekruijk/admin nickdekruijk/settings nickdekruijk/minify doctrine/dbal laravel/helpers arcanedev/laravel-lang`

 Then run the following command to create a Page model, PageController, migration and media folder.
 Add `-h` to see more options on how to change the default names.

 `php artisan pages:install`